Fish1stick/Highway-Runner/README.md

 # Highway-Runner
-high way game like subway surfers and you do a lot of runing
+high way game like subway surfers
+## fact
+-you do a lot of runing
+-if it was rela it not fun